johsieders/essays/content/23-is-science-a-threat.md

 says that every object behaves in a way that causes the least amount of mess.
 Everyone is free to develop their own mechanics based on the principles of their choice, but these two have proved extremely useful.
 From the concept and the principles mentioned you can derive the equations of classical mechanics from your armchair using mathematics.
-Then you go to your laboratory and test them.
+And back in your lab, you'll see your results confirmed.

 Conceptually, classical mechanics is a model in our brain (or on paper, in computers) that happens to fit (or to model) reality in such a way that we can